-From these analyses, in one hand, we can observe that the most calcareous is the clinker.
+From these analyses, in one hand, it can be observed that the most calcareous is the clinker.
 The slag contains half less Ca than clinker and the pozzolan 1/6th.
-In the other hand, the Si content increase as the Ca content decrease.
-During hydration process, the clinker will release lime.
-This lime would be consume by the slag and the pozzolan.
+In the other hand, the Si content increased as the Ca content decreased.
+During the hydration process, the clinker would release lime.
+This lime would be